By Dr. Jackie Pacella, PsyD

 Dr. Jackie Pacella, PsyD

-Jackie Pacella is a licensed clinical psychologist who specializes in treating adults struggling with a wide range of mental health concerns.
+Jackie Pacella is a licensed clinical psychologist and the Assessment Supervisor at Old Town Psychology.
+She specializes in treating adults struggling with a wide range of mental health concerns.
+She also conducts psychological assessments, including ADHD, memory, and other learning disorders.

 [1] Voss P, Thomas ME, Cisneros-Franco JM, de Villers-Sidani É. Dynamic brains and the changing rules of neuroplasticity: implications for learning and recovery.
 Front Psychol.
 2017;8:1657. doi:10.3389/fpsyg.2017.01657